 Caffeine is a powerful stimulant that can help provide mental stimulation, in fact it is the worlds most consumed psychoactive drug.
-The media and opinion often portray caffeine as something that can be both good and bad for your health, so what are you meant to believe and how do you determine what is right for you?
+The media and opinion often portray caffeine as something that can be both good and bad for your health.
+In this article we explore what are you meant to believe and how you determine what is right for you?

 Caffeine acts by blocking receptors for an amino acid called adenosine.
-Adenosine can help to slow the nervous system often acting like a sedative or relaxant when it acts upon the receptors in the brain, thus when caffeine blocks the receptor this results in increased stimulation, resulting in increased alertness, often the reason so many of us enjoy a cup of coffee.
+Adenosine can help to slow the nervous system often acting like a sedative or relaxant when it acts upon the receptors in the brain, thus when caffeine blocks the receptor this results in increased stimulation, resulting in increased alertness, often the reason so many of us enjoy a cup of coffee, particularly in this fast-paced and high demanding world we live in.

 Caffeine can be found in a variety of sources including coffee bean, tealeaf, kola nut, yerba mate, guarana and cacao and cocoa.
 It can also be synthesized in a laboratory and may also be added to medications and many dietary supplements.